 The Scheme of Learning follows the National Curriculum.
 It allows for appropriate sequencing and aims to secure long-term memory as well as the enjoyment of learning in Design and Technology.
-The progression of skills for our school is:

 Implementation – How do we translate our vision into practice?